ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

 ```

 Note that it is easy to go from a **Bitcoin secret** to a **private key**.
-Recall that a Bitcoin secret is nothing but a private key but a representation in Base58Check of a private key, which is human-readable and often used in UI layer in Bitcoin system such as via wallet software.
-In the NBitcoin, a private key which is used in code is a data which is stored in a key object which is instantiated by a "new Key()" with, under the hood, also invoking RNGCryptoServiceProvider to generate a random data for a private key.
+Recall that a Bitcoin secret is nothing but a private key but a representation in Base58Check of a private key, which is human-readable unlike the private key represented in byte array stored in a key object and often used in UI layer in Bitcoin system such as via wallet software.
+In the NBitcoin, when you instantiate a key object by a "new Key()", under the hood, you also invoke a secure PRNG to generate a random key data for a private key which will be stored in the key object.
-On the other hand, it is impossible to go from a Bitcoin address to a public key because the Bitcoin address contains a hash of the public key, not the public key itself.
+On the other hand, it is impossible to go from a Bitcoin address to a public key because the Bitcoin address is generated from a hash of the public key(and + network identifier), not the public key itself.

 Process this information by examining the similarities between these two codeblocks: